magieno/sqlite-client/README.md

 3- Copy the `node_modules/@magieno/web-sqlite/dist/bundle/web-sqlite-worker.js` to your final bundle This is dependent on the framework you are using but the idea is that this .js file should be copied and available in your build.

-4- You also need to copy the files `third_party/sqlite/3.41.2/` file to your final bundle, in the same folder of your final bundle next to `web-sqlite-worker.js`.
+4- Copy the files `third_party/sqlite/3.41.2/` file to your final bundle, in the same folder of your final bundle next to `web-sqlite-worker.js`.

 5- **Warning** Your server must set the following Http headers when serving your files